KevinAst/svelte-native-forms/src/util/persistentStore.md

    sidebar:  'asonja{"isOpen":false,"width":350}'
    ```

-3. If you re-launch the web page, it will pick up where you last left
+3. As always, if you re-launch the web page, it will pick up where you
-   off, because your store is persistent!!
+   last left off, because your store is persistent!!

 4. As before, if you are dealing with sensitive data, activate the `safeguard`
    parameter _(above)_, and you will see that the data is is now